pantheon-systems/documentation/source/content/guides/quicksilver/07-trello.md

 This section provides information on how to integrate Trello with Pantheon using Quicksilver.

-[Trello](https://trello.com) is a simple yet powerful project management tool which helps teams to collaborate on projects in an agile framework.
-Trello lends itself to not only web projects, but also helps businesses keep [other](https://trello.com/inspiration) internal tasks and objectives organized.
+[Trello](https://trello.com) is a project management tool which helps teams to collaborate on projects in an agile framework.

-In this guide, we'll use a Trello instance with a site on Pantheon.
-When changes are pushed to Pantheon that reference a Trello card's unique ID, the commit message will appear in the card.
+The sections below provide steps on how to use Quicksilver to connect your Trello instance to a website project on Pantheon.
+You can push changes that include a Trello card's unique ID to Pantheon, and the commit message will appear in the card.

 ## Before You Begin

 Be sure that you:

 - Have a Drupal or WordPress site on Pantheon
 - Install [Terminus](/terminus/install#install-terminus)
-- [Generate a Machine Token](https://dashboard.pantheon.io/machine-token/create) from **User Dashboard** > **Account** > **Machine Tokens**, then authenticate Terminus
+- [Generate a Machine Token](https://dashboard.pantheon.io/machine-token/create) in the **User Dashboard**, select **Account**, select **Machine Tokens**, then authenticate Terminus
 - Install the [Terminus Secrets Plugin](https://github.com/pantheon-systems/terminus-secrets-plugin)

 ## Create a Machine User in Trello

-Start by creating a new machine user in your Trello instance.
+Create a new machine user in your Trello instance.
 This user is referred to as a "machine user" because the account is used to automatically create comments out of commit messages on Pantheon using a PHP script.

-1. If you haven't done so already, create a team.
-Login to your Trello instance and click <i class="fa fa-plus"></i>, found in the upper panel, then select **Create Personal Team** or **Create Business Team**, depending on your plan.
-Add a team name and click **Create**:
+1. Login to your Trello instance and click <i class="fa fa-plus"></i>, found in the upper panel, then select **Create Personal Team** or **Create Business Team**, depending on your plan.
+Add a team name and click **Create** to create a team if you haven't done so already.

     ![Create a team](../../../images/integrations/trello/new-team.png)

     If you already have a team, select it from your dashboard.

-2. Under **Add Members**, select **Add by name or email**.
+2. Click **Add Members**, and then select **Add by name or email**.

 3. Enter a name and email address for the machine user, which acts as the intermediary between Trello and the Pantheon Site Dashboard.